 Katsushika-ku, Tokyo, Japan 125-0041

-We are a 8-minute walk from JR Kanamachi Station or Keisei Kanamachi Station (see map).
+We are a 10-minute walk from JR Kanamachi Station or Keisei Kanamachi Station (see map).

 Training Course Schedule

-include an English conversation school, a Women's University, a public elementary school, and a private pre-school.
+may include an English conversation school, a university, a public elementary school, and a private pre-school.

 Course Dress Requirements

 For all input and tutorial sessions at the training location, there are no specific dress requirements but for on-site Teaching Practices, a professional yet relaxed appearance is required.